 Men and women tend to have different perspectives when it comes to love and dating.
 If you want to know both sides, you've come to the right place.
-Laurel House (She Said) is a "Screwing The Rules" international Dating Coach and Flirting Expert, and Steve Hansen (He Said) is a Wing Man and Perspective Expert and we are your new go-tos for all things dating, sex, and relationships.
+Laurel House (She Said) is a "Screwing The Rules" international Dating Coach and Flirting Expert, and Steve Hansen (He Said) is a Wing Man and Perspective Expert.
+We are your new go-tos for all things dating, sex, and relationships.

-The question today is: who pays on the first date?
+The question for today is: who pays on the first date?

-Now, I'm not saying to go on that date and be a bitch, act entitled, or be dismissive.
-No. Be sweet, interesting (contribute to the conversation), interested (in what he has to say), effervescent, sassy—whatever you are… be you .
-But be a confident you.
+Now, I'm not saying go on that date and be a bitch, act entitled, or be dismissive.
+No!
+Be sweet, interesting by contributing to the conversation, interested in what he has to say, effervescent, sassy—whatever you are, just be you ... a confident you.
 Be your best you.

-Now, to clarify, just because he is paying, doesn't mean that you are not a strong, self-sufficient, independent woman.
-This isn't about independence.
-It isn't about your ability to buy your own dinner and pay your own way.
+To clarify, just because he is paying doesn't mean you're not a strong, self-sufficient, independent woman.
+This isn't about independence or your ability to buy your own dinner and pay your own way.
 It's about chivalry.

-Consider dinner an investment.
-An investment in finding the potential love of your life.
-Once you find the right one it will have all been worth it and you'll appreciate her that much more in the end.
+Consider dinner an investment—an investment in finding the potential love of your life.
+Once you find the right one, it will all be worth it and you'll appreciate her that much more in the end.